shenweichen/DeepCTR/docs/source/Quick-Start.rst

 Step 2: Simple preprocessing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Usually there are two simple way to encode the sparse feature for embedding
+Usually there are two simple way to encode the sparse categorical feature for embedding

 - Label Encoding: map the features to integer value from 0 ~ len(#unique) - 1
 - Hash Encoding: map the features to a fix range,like 0 ~ 9999

-And for dense features,they are usually  discretized to buckets,here we use normalization.
+And for dense numerical features,they are usually  discretized to buckets,here we use normalization.

 .. code-block:: python